 - 2. Toggle Intervals on and adjust the settings described above. - 3.
 Scroll back up to the start view and start your exercise as normal. - 4.
-Swipe left or press the middle button until you reach the intervals display and press the upper button when you are ready to start your interval training.
+Press the middle button until you reach the intervals display and press the upper button when you are ready to start your interval training.